Experimental measurement and a physical interpretation of quantum shadow enumerators: Discussion

 \section{Discussion}

-In this work, we have established a concrete physical interpretation of the longstanding mathematical concept known as quantum shadow enumerators: they can be understood as the triplet probability distribution that arises in a two-copy Bell sampling experiment (Thm.~\ref{thm:main}).
-This insight led us to a fruitful connection between quantum error correction and entanglement, where shadow enumerators and Bell sampling occupy pivotal roles, respectively.
+In this work, we have established a concrete physical interpretation of the longstanding mathematical concept known as \emph{quantum shadow enumerators}: they can be understood as the \emph{triplet probability distribution} that arises in a two-copy Bell sampling experiment (Thm.~\ref{thm:main}).
+This insight led us to a fruitful connection between \emph{quantum error correction} and \emph{entanglement}, where shadow enumerators and Bell sampling occupy pivotal roles, respectively.

 Prioritizing practicality, we made strides to strengthen this new connection.
-For one, we have showcased---both theoretically and experimentally---how the weight enumerator machinery from quantum error correction can be repurposed as a powerful tool for entanglement characterization and, more generally, for benchmarking the performance of quantum devices.
+For one, we have showcased---both experimentally and theoretically---how the weight enumerator machinery from quantum error correction can be repurposed as a powerful tool for entanglement characterization and, more generally, for benchmarking the performance of quantum devices.
 Conversely, we have explained and experimentally demonstrated how various notions of quantum weight enumerators (e.g., the numbers of fixed-Pauli-weight stabilizer and logical operators of a probed quantum error-correcting code) can be directly measured via two-copy Bell sampling.
-In this context, we have also clarified how error correction relates back to Bell sampling: for many codes, Bell sampling can be regarded as a \emph{logical} protocol, which grants compatibility with the error correction capabilities of the code whose weight enumerators are being measured.
+In this context, we have also clarified how error correction relates back to Bell sampling: for {\add self-dual CSS} codes, Bell sampling can be regarded as a \emph{logical} protocol, which grants compatibility with the error correction capabilities of the code whose weight enumerators are being measured.
 In vivid terms, the experiment corrects itself.
 We demonstrated this possibility on our trapped-ion quantum processor using the example of the seven-qubit color code.
 Furthermore, to support quantum state analyses beyond the paradigm of quantum error correction, we have developed and implemented natural error mitigation strategies, which make heavy use of the quantum weight enumerator machinery themselves.

+{\add Besides the rich information one gains about entanglement and QEC-related properties, our protocol has yet another useful application: when the QWEs of a target state are known in advance, directly measuring QWEs constitutes an extremely sample-efficient one-sided test---with the additional practical benefit of being single-setting---for bugfixing quantum circuits and spotting implementation errors early on.
+In this context, it is important to note that QWEs are local-unitary invariants~\cite{rains_quantum_weight_1998}, hence, incorrect QWEs cannot stem from incorrect single-qubit unitaries in the final layer of a preparation circuit.
+This informs where to look for mistakes. }